flare-foundation/docs/docs/dev/getting-started/setup/remix.md

-# Contract Deployment Using Remix
+# Setting Up Your Environment Using Remix

 The [Remix IDE](https://remix.ethereum.org/) is a powerful, open-source tool that helps you write [Solidity](https://docs.soliditylang.org/) smart contracts straight from the browser, without requiring any download, account creation, or login.